-Applicants may include an maximum of two (2) additional informational numbered pages section to the Proposal Package.
+Applicants may include a maximum of two (2) additional numbered pages to the Proposal Package.
 Identify these pages with the header: Additional RFP Information.
-These pages must have a one-inch margin on all four sides and that may only include endnotes, tables, charts, graphs and/or graphics, must be cited/referenced within the Proposal Narrative, must directly support the Proposal Narrative, and be legible.
+These pages must have a one-inch margin on all four sides and may only include endnotes, tables, charts, graphs and/or graphics, must be cited/referenced within the Proposal Narrative, must directly support the Proposal Narrative, and be legible.
 If more than two (2) pages are submitted, only the first two (2) will go forward to the raters.